littl3field/DodgyDomainsBot/README.md

 - COVID-Dodgy-Domains.txt = UNVETTED DATA
 - COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA

-Updating COVID with data from this bot AND URLScan hunting
+Updating COVID-Confirmed-Dodgy-Domains.txt with data from this bot and from hunting

 # Current project: Suspicious COVID domains